gchq/sleeper/docs/getting-started.md

 ./sleeper-install.sh
 ```

+Relaunch your terminal and check that the command `sleeper version` gives a version number.
+Note that this will be the
+version of the CLI, rather than the version of Sleeper you will deploy.

 ### Commands

 The CLI consists of a `sleeper` command with sub-commands.
 You can use `sleeper aws` or `sleeper cdk` to run `aws` or